Hired in High Season: Seasonal Labor Demand and Refugee Labor Market Integration: Empirical approach

 The specification includes location-by-year-of-entry fixed effects, $\alpha_{l\mathbf{y}(i,t^0)}$, which flexibly absorb any time-invariant differences across regions as well as broader regional trends across cohorts. $\lambda_{t}$ are calendar month fixed effects that capture any time trends occuring in all regions simultaneously.
 The identifying variation therefore comes from within-region and within-year differences in hospitality labor demand at the time of labor market access, i.e., across calendar months within the same year and location.
 Standard errors are clustered at the interacted labor market region (AMS-region) and year of labor market entry as well as calendar month level.

-The vector of controls $X_{il\mathbf{m}(i,t^0)}$ importantly includes the non-hospitality vacancy-to-unemployment ratio at entry, calculated analogous to the $HVUR$ but for all jobs outside of the hospitality sector.
+The vector of controls $X_{il\mathbf{m}(i,t^0)}$ importantly includes the non-hospitality va\-can\-cy-to-un\-em\-ploy\-ment ratio at entry, calculated analogous to the $HVUR$ but for all jobs outside of the hospitality sector.
 This captures any variation seasonal demand in other sectors or sudden shifts in overall labor demand.
 It also captures variation in the overall unemployment rate that may confound the treatment variable.
 Additionally, $X_{il\mathbf{m}(i,t^0)}$ includes age at labor market access, length of the asylum procedure, and 21 regions of origin.

 When aggregating the effects, I use a static specification that pools outcomes over the three-year period after labor market access:

 where $Y_i$ represents outcomes for the entire post-treatment period, with control variables, fixed effects and standard errors being equal to equation~\eqref{eq:event_study_dynamic}.